-- Once approved by your advisor, you will take your advising sheet to Roberta and she will then enter permissions.
+- Once approved by your advisor, you will take your advising sheet to Amy and she will then enter permissions.

-- Once Roberta enters permissions, you will be able to register for your classes as normal.
+- Once Amy enters permissions, you will be able to register for your classes as normal.

 - In rare circumstances, you may need to take Readings (290:285) credit.
 You must clear this with the assigned faculty person prior to registering for the class.